Q: How to clone a large HDD to a smaller SSD?

 Disk cloning is the act of copying data from a computer hard drive to another place.
-Many people are adopting disk cloning because it is an excellent way of moving contents like system, settings, programs, and data from your hard drive to another disk, especially when you want to upgrade your disk, make a backup, and more.
+Many people are adopting disk cloning because it is an excellent way of moving contents like systems, settings, programs, and data from your hard drive to another disk, especially when you want to upgrade your disk, make a backup, and more.

 Why should you use disk cloning?
-Disk cloning is an excellent way of cloning a hard drive or transferring an OS to SSD.
+Disk cloning is an excellent way of cloning a hard drive or transferring an OS to an SSD.
 You get a fast read-write speed for your window to boot up in a few seconds, which is what you want, right?
 So, do you know how to clone a hard drive?

-There are benefits of cloning a disk.
+There are benefits to cloning a disk.
 So, what if the SSD's disk capacity is lesser than that of your standard HDD?
 The issue, unfortunately, is affecting many people, not just you.
-The good news is that you can execute the disk cloning from a large size HDD to a smaller SSD.
+The good news is that you can execute the disk cloning from a large-size HDD to a smaller SSD.
 Are you wondering how?
 It is simple.
 First, let us quickly look at why you need to clone HDD to SSD.

-Upgrading system hard drive has become a norm.
+Upgrading system hard drives has become a norm.
 Many people are seeing the need to upgrade for better performance of their computer without having to replace the whole system.
 Therefore, why do you want to clone the hard drive to another smaller SSD?
 It can be due to the following reasons:

 How old have you had your hard drive?
 After years of use of your hard drive, its firmware starts to be out of date, and the disk begins to wear out.
 There is a need to replace your old disk with a new one to minimize the chances of its failure and maximize performance to a great extent.